quevenrib/wordpress-migration/README.md

 # SQL commands for database migration
-Repository with commands for WordPress Migration.
+Repository with commands for WordPress migration.
 Fell free to improve.
+To use it you must replace your old and new URLs.

 ## Change "siteurl" or "homeurl"
 ```sql